spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 There are a few new things here:

-- The `SpatialOSConnectionHandlerBuilder` which is a object for building up a SpatialOS connection.
-This contains the configuration for creating a single SpatialOS connection.
+- The `SpatialOSConnectionHandlerBuilder`.
+This object is used for configuring and creating a single SpatialOS connection.
 - The `xyzFlow` objects.
 These encapsulate the configuration and implementation for connecting to SpatialOS via a specific connection flow.
 - The `xyzFlowInitializer` objects.
 These describe how the configuration for a flow object is obtained.

 #### Upgrading my worker connectors

 For upgrading mobile worker connectors, see [below](#mobile-setup).
-We preserved the semantics of the `DefaultWorkerConnector` implementation in the `CommandLineConnectionFlowInitializer` and connection flow objects to make upgrading as easily as possible.
+We preserved the semantics of the `DefaultWorkerConnector` implementation in the `CommandLineConnectionFlowInitializer` and connection flow objects to make upgrading as easy as possible.

 In order to replicate the `DefaultWorkerConnector` behaviour exactly: